-I lock-stitched (or double-stitched) every seam, wherein the seam is sewn over twice.
-You sew down the seam, turn the garment around, and sew back over the same seam.
+I lock-stitched (also called double-stitched) every seam, wherein the seam is sewn over twice.
+To do this, sew the seam, turn the garment around, and sew back over the same seam.
 This makes for a much stronger seam, which is very important because I ironed the seams open, rather than my usual treatment of folding the seam allowance to one side.

 I almost forgot to insert the waist tape, so it ended up being placed right before inserting the busk.
 For some strange reason my machine decided to fight back only while sewing the waist tape, so the stitches are painfully messy.
 Since they are just a temporary baste, I left them at that and continued with the busk.